Jasonium/DataCleaningProject/Codebook.md

   - Variable description

 The variables are as follows.
-All measurement variables are normalized by subtracting their mean and dividing by their range, and therefore lie in the interval [-1,1].
-To reiterate, the values reported here are the **means** of these normalized values for the given subject and activity.
+All measurement variables were normalized by subtracting their mean and dividing by their range, and therefore are unitless and lie in the interval [-1,1].
+To reiterate, the values reported here are the **means of these normalized values** for the given subject and activity.

 *  SubjectNumber
   - The subject's identification number, an integer between 1 and 30 inclusive.